angorayc/flightSearch/FOLLOW-UP.md

   - get data from nested object
 - bpk-component-*:
   _ layout creation
+- moment:
+  - to manipulate date object
+- qs:
+  - convert an object to query string

 ### Q) What is the command to start the server?